 It’s finally happened – getting sober has become sexy!

-Millennials in particular are ditching binge drinking and embracing a more health-conscious and clean living way of life; great news for livers, and the body and mind in general.
+Millennials in particular are ditching binge drinking and embracing a more health-conscious and clean-living way of life, which is great news for livers, and the body and mind.

 Handpicked content: Alcohol – how much is too much?

 Drinking mindfully has deep roots in the practice of “sati” (mindfulness or awareness), a Buddhist concept that sought to develop self-awareness and awakening through an understanding of one’s surroundings, feelings, and thoughts without judgement.1